-- HDR: decision to adopt PQ10 for the OTA workflow with different dynamic metadata variants (DV, HDR10+, SL-HDR2), HLG optional for OTT. - Video Codec: VVC is the video codec adopted for TV 3.0.
-Note that VVC is not yet part of the Forum's Guidelines at the time of writing, but is under evaluation.
-The addition of coding tools such as DRE (Dynamic Resolution Encoding) and LC EVC will provide additional gains (TBD) when combined with VVC.
-AVC and HEVC, which are part of the Guidelines, will be used for OTT. - Audio: MPEG-H is the immersive audio/codec selected for OTA, with an option for other codecs such as AAC, DD+ and AC-4 for OTT. - Transport layer: DASH-ROUTE transport layer is adopted and aligned with the ATSC 3.0 specifications for OTA, with an HLS option for OTT.
+- HDR: PQ10 is the only HDR format for the OTA workflow, with dynamic metadata variants (DV, HDR10+, SL-HDR2) allowed as an option.
+OTT further allows, as options, HLG and SL-HDR1. - Video Codec: VVC is the only video codec adopted for TV 3.0.
+Note that VVC is not yet part of the Forum's Guidelines at the time of writing, but is anticipated once documented in international broadcast and streaming standards.
+Encoding tools, such as DRE (Dynamic Resolution Encoding) and LC EVC are expected to provide additional gains (TBD) when combined with VVC.
+OTT further requires support for AVC and HEVC, which are part of the Guidelines. - Audio: MPEG-H is the immersive audio/codec selected for OTA.
+OTT further requires support for other audio codecs: AAC, (E)AC-3, and allows AC-4 as an option. - Transport layer: DASH-ROUTE transport layer is adopted and aligned with the ATSC 3.0 specifications for OTA.
+OTT further allows an HLS option.

 The next phase of the TV 3.0 project is to write a detailed specification for all system elements.
-Once the specification is ratified as an international standard, the Ultra HD Forum will include the new technologies in future Guidelines.
+Once the specification is ratified as an international standard, the Ultra HD Forum will include any new technologies in future Guidelines.